Double descent: When do neural quantum states generalize?: Results

-\paragraph{Dependence on data composition}\textemdash{} The choice of training data exposes the network to different physical features of the learning problem, affecting its generalization.
-In \cref{fig:main_DD,fig:DD_vars}, we have considered training data composed of configurations with the highest amplitudes of the exact ground-state wavefunction.
-To assess how generalization depends on data composition, we explore a contrasting scenario where training configurations are drawn uniformly at random, mimicking samples drawn from a randomly initialized NQS.
-Each random splitting produces a distinct training and test set.
-As shown in \cref{fig:random_DD}(a) (red solid line), the test loss averaged over networks trained on ten different splittings still exhibits double descent behavior, though the peak is less pronounced and shifted to smaller network sizes than what is seen in \cref{fig:main_DD}.
-Notably, the test losses and infidelities corresponding to different datasets now separate into two distinct behaviors, with one group consistently demonstrating better generalization than the other group.
-This bifurcation reveals a strong dependence of the network's generalization abilities on the specific configurations seen during training: it is largely determined by whether the training set includes the largest amplitude configurations, as illustrated in \cref{fig:random_DD}(c)-(d).
+The choice of training data exposes the network to different physical features of the learning problem, affecting its generalization abilities.
+The results presented in \cref{fig:main_DD,fig:DD_vars} were obtained from NQS trained on $\mathcal{D}_{\rm Train}^{\mathrm{top}\,75\%}$, which is composed of configurations with the largest amplitudes of the exact ground-state wavefunction.
+To assess how generalization depends on data composition, we explore a contrasting scenario where NQS are trained on $\mathcal{D}_{\rm Train}^{\mathrm{unif.}\,75\%}$, which consists of spin configurations drawn uniformly at random.
+This training dataset resembles samples drawn from a randomly initialized NQS.
+We consider ten random data splittings, each of which produces a distinct training and test set.

+As shown in \cref{fig:random_DD}(a), NQS trained on $\mathcal{D}_{\rm Train}^{\mathrm{top}\,75\%}$ still exhibit double descent behavior.
+The test loss, averaged over networks trained on the ten different datasets (red solid line), shows a clear peak, though the peak is less pronounced and shifted to smaller network sizes than what is seen in \cref{fig:main_DD}.
+The infidelity between our trained NQS and the true ground state wavefunction, shown in \cref{fig:random_DD}(b), again confirms that the double descent behavior in the test loss has physical relevance.

+Interestingly, the test losses and infidelities corresponding to different datasets now separate into two distinct behaviors, with one group consistently demonstrating better generalization, i.e., smaller test loss and infidelity, than the other group.
+This bifurcation reveals a strong dependence of the network's generalization abilities on the specific configurations seen during training.
+For the critical TFIM ($h=1$), the spin configurations with all spins up ($\vec{\sigma} =\,\uparrow\uparrow\dots\uparrow$) and all spins down ($\vec{\sigma} =\,\downarrow\downarrow\dots\downarrow$) have large ground-state amplitudes which dominate the Born distribution.
+All of the random datasets generated for these experiments contained one or both of these configurations and exemplary splittings are shown in \cref{fig:random_DD}(c) and (d), respectively.
+The NQS that consistently achieve lower test loss and infidelity with the true ground state wavefunction are those that were trained on datasets containing both high-probability configurations.